Intersec/selectic/doc/changeText.md

 * Change the `texts` property.
 It changes texts only for the component.
 * Call the `changeTexts()` method on the component.
 It changes texts only for the component.

-_Changes done locally are prioritary on changes done globally_.
+_Changes made locally take precedence over changes made globally._.

 Changing texts on the component with property or with `changeTexts()` are equivalent.